 All thoughts and opinions expressed by hosts and guests are their own and do not necessarily reflect the views held by the institutions with which they are affiliated.

 Noses can be pretty gross snot factories.
-Today on The Scope I'll discuss the old wives' tails about the stuff that comes out of your child's nose.
+Today on The Scope, I'll discuss the old wives' tales about the stuff that comes out of your child's nose.

 Fact: Green Mucus Does Not Always Mean Infection